About Ocean Pines

-Ocean Pines is a premier residential community nestled on Maryland’s Eastern Shore in Northern Worcester County.
-With over 9 miles of waterfront property on 3,000 acres of wooded areas, with amenities throughout the community including a beachfront property located 5 miles in Ocean City and on the Atlantic Ocean.
+Ocean Pines is a residential community nestled on Maryland’s Eastern Shore in northern Worcester County, featuring more than nine miles of waterfront property on 3,000 acres of wooded areas.

 - Well rounded list of medical specialists